Launching the VASCO citizen science project: Final Remarks

-The Pan-STARRS1 Surveys (PS1) and the PS1 public science archive have been made possible through contributions by the Institute for Astronomy, the University of Hawaii, the Pan-STARRS Project Office, the Max-Planck Society and its participating institutes, the Max Planck Institute for Astronomy, Heidelberg and the Max Planck Institute for Extraterrestrial Physics, Garching, The Johns Hopkins University, Durham University, the University of Edinburgh, Queen's University Belfast, the Harvard-Smithsonian Center for Astrophysics, the Las Cumbres Observatory Global Telescope Network Incorporated, the National Central University of Taiwan, the Space Telescope Science Institute, the National Aeronautics and Space Administration under Grant No. NNX08AR22G issued through the Planetary Science Division of the NASA Science Mission Directorate, National Science Foundation Grant No. AST-1238877, the University of Maryland, Eotvos Lorand University (ELTE), the Los Alamos National Laboratory, and the Gordon and Betty Moore Foundation.
+\acknowledgments{We thank Ruben Cubo for help with developing the VASCO web~interface.
+This citizen science effort has been driven by many individuals and societies who have joined our effort towards finding vanishing stars.
+We thank PRAS in Puerto Rico and Soci\'{e}t\'{e} Astronomique de France (SAF) for helping with the project, as~well as all our friends and colleagues who have helped to spread information about the~project.
+We thank the Uppsala University Department of Information Technology for support of the project and VASCO workshop 2018.
+The~Pan-STARRS1 Surveys (PS1) and the PS1 public science archive have been made possible through contributions by the Institute for Astronomy, the~ University of Hawaii, the~Pan-STARRS Project Office, the~Max-Planck Society and its participating institutes, the~Max Planck Institute for Astronomy, Heidelberg and the Max Planck Institute for Extraterrestrial Physics, Garching, The Johns Hopkins University, Durham University, the~University of Edinburgh, Queen's University Belfast, the~Harvard-Smithsonian Center for Astrophysics, the Las Cumbres Observatory Global Telescope Network Incorporated, the~National Central University of Taiwan, the~Space Telescope Science Institute, the~National Aeronautics and Space Administration under Grant No. NNX08AR22G issued through the Planetary Science Division of the NASA Science Mission Directorate, National Science Foundation Grant No. AST-1238877, the~University of Maryland, Eotvos Lorand University (ELTE), the Los Alamos National Laboratory, and~the Gordon and Betty Moore Foundation.}

+\conflictsofinterest{The authors declare no conflict of interest.
+The~funders had no role in the design of the study; in the collection, analyses, or~interpretation of data; in the writing of the manuscript, or in the decision to publish the~results.}